Sporting CP (volleyball): History

 In the first half of the decade of 1990, to the referred conquests were added still more two Cups of Portugal and a Supertaça (Supercup).
 However, the victorious momentum was abruptly interrupted at the beginning of the Roquette Project (after José Roquette who was the president of Sporting Portugal at the time) in 1995.
 One of the first measures of financial reorganization of the Board chaired by Pedro Santana Lopes was to end various high competition modalities at Sporting Portugal, including volleyball.

 In November 1995, a group of coaches, athletes and their parents from the former section belonging to Sporting Portugal that had been extinguished at the sports club decided to found the Lisbon Volleyball Center, a non-profit sports institution dedicated to teaching and practicing volleyball.

 On 5 June 2017, Sporting Clube de Portugal officially announced that volleyball will become part of the club’s eclectic vision, mission and purpose again, with the men's senior team competing in the First National Division in the 2017/18 season, with the help of star player Miguel Maia.
 Sporting Clube de Portugal reactivated its women's volleyball team in the 2017/18 season, with a senior squad competing in the Portuguese 3rd division.
 This came after the sport was discontinued in 1995 due to financial measures by the management at the time.
 The successful project, led by Rui Pedro Costa, propelled the senior team to the top national league in just two seasons, after having won two national women’s championships in the third and second divisions.

 Facilities

 Pavilhão João Rocha

-Pavilhão João Rocha is a multi-sports pavilion located in the parish of Lumiar, in Lisbon.
-Located next to the Estádio José Alvalade, it is the home of Sporting CP sports.
-In honor of one of the most distinguished figures in the history of Sporting, the pavilion was named after former club president, João Rocha, who remained in office from September 1973 to October 1986.
-Its inauguration took place on the day June 21, 2017.
+Pavilhão João Rocha is a multi-sports arena located in Lisbon.
+Located next to the Estádio José Alvalade, it is the home of Sporting CP indoor sports teams and was named after former club president João Rocha.